pa5tabear/SpiceflowSocial/README.md

 ## Zero-API pipeline (2025 refresh)

+The previous scaffold-only prototype now lives in `archive/zero-api-scaffold/` for reference.
+Use the modules under `src/` for the active pipeline.

 The repository now includes an end-to-end, zero-OAuth workflow that gathers public events, scores them against your goals, and produces an `ICS` you can import into Apple Calendar (which syncs upstream to Google).
 The components live under `src/`: